 How are women “doers” and what does it do to my value if I let go of that mindset?
 I was recently asked this question based on my statement that women are “doers.”
 I never want to speak for a group of individuals in totality because I realize identity is more than a singular grouping, and each person identifies within a group differently.
 But I do feel that women have been given a different value currency than men in the workplace.
 And a lot of that has to do with the way we view their acts of "doing."

-When assessing women’s roles across various cultures, there is a common element of “doing” that exists.
+When assessing women’s roles across various cultures, a common element of “doing” exists.
 Historically, in a traditional American culture, women used to be the ones who stayed home with children.
-Their "doing" consisted of domestic duties, child rearing, and maybe some sort of community involvement.
+Their "doing" consisted of domestic duties, child-rearing, and maybe some community involvement.
 The currency for this work was typically non-monetary.
-In African cultures, the historical "doing" -I say historical to give credit to the changing attitudes regarding gender roles and sexuality in Africa- was deeply tied to the gathering duties, or agricultural work.
-Planting and harvesting crops, processing, and preparing food, gathering water, etc., are some examples of the tasks performed.
+In African cultures, the historical "doing" -I say historical to give credit to the changing attitudes regarding gender roles and sexuality in Africa- was deeply tied to the gathering duties or agricultural work.
+Planting and harvesting crops, processing and preparing food, gathering water, etc., are some examples of the tasks performed.
 The currency for this work was non-monetary but still important- sustenance.
 Men oversaw the sale, distribution, and money associated with crops.

-This is a similar scenario in many cultures from a historical standpoint- women performing activities that traditionally yield a non-monetary currency.
-Throughout history, women’s rights have evolved, lifting restrictions on what woman can do and opening doors for them.
+From a historical standpoint, this is a similar scenario in many cultures- women performing activities that traditionally yield a non-monetary currency.
+Throughout history, women’s rights have evolved, lifting restrictions on what women can do and opening doors for them.
 The American culture looks different today.
-More and more members of households share the domestic tasks equally, regardless of gender identity.
+More and more members of households share domestic tasks equally, regardless of gender identity.
 And they share the financial burden of supporting their households.
 But the value currency assigned to women continues to lag and has yet to reach that equivalent to men.
 While we may have evolved beyond trying to define a “traditional" structure in the home, we have yet to carry that evolution of thought into the organizations employing these women.

 One way we can support the development of women into leadership roles is to uncover the barriers they face in getting a leadership position.
-What is preventing women from growing in your own organization?
-I am confident that simply asking the question would yield some valuable feedback.
-The reasons are different for every organization, but there are some underlying themes when we think about the creation of the organizational model during the industrial era.
-We have already established the foundation created during this era didn’t have the woman leader as a main player in its design.
-And we have established views on women are changing and evolving over time.
+What is preventing women from growing in your organization?
+Simply asking the question would yield some valuable feedback.
+The reasons are different for every organization, but there are some underlying themes when we think about creating the organizational model during the industrial era.
+We have already established that the foundation created during this era didn’t have a woman leader as a main player in its design.
+And we have established views that women are changing and evolving.
 But what infrastructural elements have failed to keep up?